manybabies/manybabies.github.io/projects.md

 Links: [Main Website](https://sites.google.com/view/manybabies4/home).
 [OSF Project](https://osf.io/xe2pj/).
 [Listserv](https://mailman.stanford.edu/mailman/listinfo/manybabies4).

+## MB5: The Hunter & Ames model

+Topic: What factors shape infants’ preferences for familiar and novel stimuli?

+Leads: Jessica Kosie, Martin Zettersten, Christina Bergmann, and Casey Lew-Williams

+Status: Nothing has happened yet.
+This summer, we'll send out a call for participation.

 ## Lessons Learned from ManyBabies 1

 This paper shares lessons learned over the course of ManyBabies 1 and articulates our vision for the role of large-scale collaborations in the field.